Esubalew-github/Spring-Framework-Basics/README.md

 ---

-Welcome to Spring Framework basics which is all about the fundamental overview of Spring Framework
+Welcome to `Spring Framework Basics` which is all about the fundamentals of Spring Framework.
+I created this project to write codes that demonstrate basic functionalities of Spring.

 It has five sections:

 - Inversion Control: This is the heart of Spring Framework
 - Bean Management
-- Resource
+- Resources
 - Spring Expression Language
 - Aspect Oriented Programming